eerimoq/moblin/README.rst

     filters when you have the time.
 I think that would be the same order in terms of complexity to implement as well.

+- Show two cameras at the same time.

+- Use external UVC camera.
+Looks like iOS 17 supports them.

 - Use multiple mics at the same time?

-- Kick chat emotes.

 - Reintroduce settings in portrait.